Children enrolled in school / home education

-Children enrolled in school can’t attend an early learning service
+Children who are enrolled in school or participating in home education can’t attend an early learning service, either in term time or holidays.

 There are 2 exceptions:

-- children under the age of 6 with an agreed graduated transition plan, who may attend their early learning service on the days they are not attending school, and
+- children under the age of 6 with an agreed graduated transition plan may attend their early learning service on the days they are not attending school

 - children attending out-of-school care offered by a licensed home-based early learning service, as long as certain conditions are met.

-Children enrolled in school can be present at an early learning service for short periods for a specific purpose, as long as they are supervised by an adult who is directly responsible for them.
+Children enrolled in school or participating in home education can be present at an early learning service for short periods for a specific purpose, as long as they are supervised by an adult who is directly responsible for them.
 For example:

-- dropping off or collecting a younger sibling with a parent, or
+- dropping off or collecting a younger sibling with a parent

 - attending an event with family or teachers, such as watching a performance.

-Children under the age of 6 can return to their early learning service if their school enrolment has been cancelled.
+Children under the age of 6 can return to their early learning service if their school enrolment has been cancelled or their home education has stopped.

-If you have questions, please contact your local Ministry of Education office.
+If you have any questions, please contact your local Ministry of Education office.

 Last reviewed: Has this been useful?
 Give us your feedback